denten-books/plain-text/1-chapter.md

 like interpretation or critical reason, we must certainly value them at the physical site of mental extension.

+More than superficial embellishment, the skeuomorphic metaphor structures all meaning-carrying units from letters, to words, paragraphs, chapters, books, and pages.
+In our example, we know that there is nothing inherently page-like about stiff slabs of glass and silicone.
+The metaphor of "turing the page by swiping across the screen" conceals the structural rift between media.
+Why would readers engage in such a charade?
+Why not simply make use of novel interfaces afforded by new technology?
+The literature from the field of human--computer interaction suggests a formalist answer: habituation [@carroll_metaphor_1982;
+@carroll_interface_1987; @spolsky_user_2001].
+The initial effort it takes to learn to read in a new environment may discourage many potential readers from adopting a new technology.
+Smart designers therefore rely on habituated practice, the turning of pages in our case, to minimize the "friction" of adoption.
+Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.
+The usability metaphor comes at a cost of concealment.
+A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
+But the metaphor of "turing pages" is but one simulation among the device's many possibilities.
+When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
+In return for usability it simulates and dissembles.
+The exposition of the metaphor reminds us of the compromise between two conceptual systems.
+It reveals real material affordances behind the symbol.

+The simulation conceals structuring principles large and small.
+Some of these may remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming the circuitry of the keyboard.
+Others are deeply si

-Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
+like the data Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material affordances of device--bound textuality influence all higher-level functions of interpretation.[^ln1-rmedium] Yet, available theories of interpretation build on properties and assumptions attached to print media.
 For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind is transformed into material structure (*Gebilde*) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
 For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

 The literary device offers no such permanence.
 It contains inscription of a qualitatively different type.
 The computational reading implement, as we will